 The Council has responsibility for conducting at least annually a review of the effectiveness of the system of internal control annually.
-The review of effectiveness is informed by the work of the Chief Officers within the authority who have responsibility for the development and maintenance of the governance environment, and their service assurance returns, the head of internal audit's annual report, and by comments made by the external auditors and other review agencies and inspectorates.
+The review of effectiveness is informed by the work of the Chief Officers within the authority who have responsibility for the development and maintenance of the governance environment, and their service Hinckley and Bosworth Borough Council Statement of Accounts 2023/24 assurance returns, the head of internal audit's annual report, and by comments made by the external auditors and other review agencies and inspectorates.